-The Lead Me Home Continuum of Care (CoC), County of Monterey and County of San Benito prides ourselves on the solid partnerships we share as we fight to end homelessness within our regions.
-Both county municipalities have permanent seats on the CoC Leadership Council, are members of the Coalition of Homeless Services Providers, invest in the operational expenses of the CoC, participate in the biennial point-in-time count, and participate in the Coordinated Assessment and Referral System along with the Housing Pipeline, Funders, Youth Systems, and HMIS Oversight committees.
-In recent years, the three bodies further solidified our alliance when we were joined by the City of Salinas to release the Lead Me Home 5 Year Plan to Reduce Homelessness by 50%, participate in the National 100-Day Challenge to End Youth Homelessness, write overarching policies on emergency shelter/outreach/rapid re-housing, and pursue the Youth Homelessness Demonstration Program (YHDP).
+The overlapping HHAP jurisdictions of the Lead Me Home Continuum of Care (CoC), County of Monterey, and County of San Benito take pride in solid partnerships formed by our community in an effort to end homelessness within our region.
+The County of Monterey holds permanent seats on the CoC Leadership Council, are members of the Coalition of Homeless Services Providers, contributes resources to support CoC operational expenses, supports the biennial point-in-time count, utilizes (and promotes) the Coordinated Assessment and Referral System and serves on the Housing Pipeline, Funders, Youth Systems, Rapid Rehousing, and HMIS Oversight committees.
+In recent years, these three bodies further solidified their alliance when joined by the City of Salinas to release the "Lead Me Home 5 Year Plan to Reduce Homelessness," participated in the National 100-Day Challenge to End Youth Homelessness, developed cohesive policies for emergency shelter/outreach/rapid re-housing, and secured a funding award for the Youth Homelessness Demonstration Program (YHDP).

-Our community stays true to the fact that not one entity can address the homelessness and housing crises alone, which is why CoC staff work with each jurisdiction on their own independent efforts, as well.
-As such, the CoC sits on the County of San Benito's Homeless Services Committee and supported them in their recent strategic planning activities.
-In Monterey, the County and CoC are co-sponsoring the first ever Lead Me Home Summit on Homelessness and have also joined together on other projects like Roomkey, a Fair Market Rate analysis, the inclement weather voucher program, the Foster Youth for Independence Vouchers, and entered into a data-sharing agreement to cross-analyze HMIS to the various databases within the Department of Social Services.
+Our community embraces the ethic that no single entity can address the homelessness and housing crises alone.
+For this reason, County staff work regionally on all fronts with multiple community-based and governmental partners.
+The County of Monterey maintains close relationships with representatives of the County of San Benito and supported them in their recent strategic planning activities.
+Monterey County and the CoC are co-sponsoring the first-ever "Lead Me Home Summit on Homelessness" and have also partnered on other projects such as Project Roomkey, a Fair Market Rate analysis, the inclement weather motel voucher program, Foster Youth for Independence Vouchers, and a data-sharing agreement to analyze HMIS data across various Department of Social Services databases.

-Other jurisdictions within the two counties have joined the fight in deep and meaningful ways.
-The Cities of Hollister, San Juan Bautista, King, Seaside, Greenfield and Salinas have voting seats on in the continuum of care governing board.
-The County of Monterey and the CoC assisted with the applications and financial support of Homekey sites in Salinas and King City.
-The City of Salinas also collaborated with the Monterey County Health Dept and the CoC in the pursuit of the State of CA Encampment Resolutions Fund, which led to the award of \$4.2 million.
+Other jurisdictions within the two counties also contributed to the regional effort in deep and meaningful ways.
+The Cities of Hollister, San Juan Bautista, King, Seaside, Greenfield, and Salinas hold voting seats on the continuum of care governing board.
+The County of Monterey and the CoC assisted with the applications and financial support of Homekey sites located in Salinas and King City.
+The City of Salinas also collaborated with the Monterey County Health Dept and the CoC in the pursuit of the State of California's Encampment Resolutions Fund, which resulted in a 4.2-million-dollar award.

-Finally, the Lead Me Home 5 Year Plan to Reduce Homelessness is guided by 3 overarching strategies, of which the first is to increase participation by key stakeholders.
-For that reason, the CoC has been presenting the Plan at Boards of Supervisors and City Council meetings over the past year, and will continue to in the next year.
-The CoC has successfully achieved adoptions of the Plan in the counties of San Benito and Monterey, and the cities of Salinas and King - presentations at other city jurisdictions are scheduled for this upcoming year.
+Finally, the partnership invests in strengthening stakeholder commitment and engagement, which is one of the three main strategies outlined in the "Lead Me Home 5 Year Plan to Reduce Homelessness."
+For this reason, the partners have presented the plan at Boards of Supervisors and City Council meetings throughout the local region over the past year and will continue presentations to local jurisdictions throughout this year.
+To date, the Plan has been successfully adopted in the counties of San Benito and Monterey and the cities of Salinas and King.
+Presentations at other city jurisdictions are already scheduled for the upcoming year.